 Andy Fisher received an associate’s degree from Vincennes University in Law Enforcement in 1999.
 He then graduated with a bachelor’s degree from Ball State University in Criminal Justice and Criminology in 2001.
 Andy began his law enforcement career in March of 2002 when he was hired as a Merit Deputy by the Johnson County Sheriff’s Office.
 After graduating the Indiana Law Enforcement Academy he was assigned the road division where he has served throughout his career, attaining the ranks of Sergeant and Lieutenant.
 Andy is an Indiana Law Enforcement Academy Instructor in Emergency Vehicle Operations.
 He is also an instructor in Standardized Field Sobriety through the National Highway Traffic Safety Administration.
 Andy also is an accident investigator, served as a field training officer, and is a member of the Johnson County Sheriff’s Office dive team.
 Andy has received two lifesaving awards and been recognized three times by Mothers Against Drunk Driving for DUI enforcement.
 In his position as Road Division Commander, Major Fisher oversees the daily operations of the Road Division.

 Damian Katt graduated from Concordia Lutheran High School and served in the U.S. Army, 25th Infantry Division.
 Damian began his law enforcement career in 2000.
 During his service with the Johnson County Sheriff’s Office, Damian has advanced through the ranks of Reserve Deputy, Deputy, Detective and Sergeant.
-Damian joined the SWAT team in 2001 and currently serves as the SWAT team commander.
+Damian was a member of the Johnson County SWAT Team for 18 years and also served as the SWAT Commander for three years.
 Major Katt has received training from the Indiana Law Enforcement Academy, Narcotics Investigations, DEA Clandestine Lab School, Reid Interview and Interrogation Techniques, Crimes Against Children Investigations, and SWAT Command.
 Major Katt has received several honors and awards throughout his career including a Bravery Award and the Sheriff’s Award.
 In his position as Investigations Division Commander, Major Katt oversees daily operations of Criminal and Narcotics Detectives and civilian employees.